 - Whom I want to spend my time with

+By investing in freedom now, I can clearly define what financial independence means to me.
 As a result, I know exactly what I need to fuel my dream lifestyle.

-Any business will need a substantial amount of foundational work upfront to get it off the ground and keep it running.
+Just as I have discovered, you will learn what you need to do as you explore deeper.
+Any venture will require a substantial amount of foundational work upfront to get it off the ground and remain sustainable.

 Your Definition of Success